jjbouza/nn-activation-landscapes/Readme.md

 ### Code
 The core files for computation of diagrams and landscapes are stored under `tda-nn/`.
 Experiments, along with experiment specific code is stored under `experiments/*`.

-The basic idea for using tda-nn is to define a PyTorch `nn.Module` class that implements a forward function with the signature `forward(data, n)`, where data is the input data to the module and `n` means get the nth layer activation.
+The basic idea for using tda-nn is to define a PyTorch `nn.Module` class that implements a forward function with the signature `forward(data, n)`, where `n` means return the nth layer activation.
 To get landscapes at each layer of the network, you would then call `landscape.landscapes_diagrams_from_model(net, data, ...)`.
 This function will evaluate the network at each layer and use the activations to compute persistence diagrams and landscapes.
 See `experiments/7112020_mnist/compute_landscapes.py` for a full example.

 ### Experiments